Divorce Representation in New York State

 Many immigrants in the U.S. obtain legal status through marriage to a U.S. citizen or lawful permanent resident (LPR).
 A divorce can jeopardize these statuses, depending on the timing, the type of immigration benefit, and the circumstances of the marriage.

-For more please our blog post titled How Divorce Can Impact Immigration Status
+For extensive discussion of how divorce may impact your immigration status, please see our blog post titled How Divorce Can Impact Immigration Status

 For more details on some of the most commonly asked questions regarding divorce matters in New York State please visit our Frequently Asked Questions Page